KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

 # Concatenation

-The the first class of methods can be referred to as concatenation (Appending strings together).
+The the first class of methods can be referred to as concatenation.
 It is basically taking several strings and joining them together.
 There is a long history of using this to build formated strings.

     $name = 'Kevin Marquette'
     $message = 'Hello, ' + $name